github-pfeifer-syscon-de/genericImg/README.md

 <pre>
 apt-get install libfmt-dev
 </pre>
-and check configure.ac for "uncomment to use libfmt...".
+and check meson.build for "uncomment to use libfmt...".
 The header "psc_format.hpp" provides a switch between these format variants.

 ## Any Linux